vercetti11/treyway/README.md

 React Hook Form praises it's superiority to [Redux Form](https://github.com/redux-form/redux-form), but it doesn't mean it is against Redux.
 The approach I would take using react-hook-form with Redux is to dispatch actions on submit instead of <input onChange.
 <br/>

-All the manual wiring up of components could be abstracted but that will eventually lead to [overengineering](https://en.wikipedia.org/wiki/Anti-pattern).
+All the manual wiring up of components can be abstracted, but that leads to [overengineering](https://en.wikipedia.org/wiki/Anti-pattern).

 > Programing it's like gardening.